SAP-samples/cloud-extension-ecc-business-process/mission/cal-setup/README.md

-# Create a Test ERP 6.0 System using SAP Cloud Appliance Library
+# Create a Test SAP ERP 6.0 System using SAP Cloud Appliance Library

 If you don't own an ERP System you could use the 30 day trial version from SAP Cloud Appliance Library.
 As a prerequisite you need either an Azure, AWS or Google account.